lykhonis/image_crop/README.md

 The plugin comes with a `Crop` widget.
 The widget renders only image, overlay, and handles to crop an image.
 Thus it can be composed with other widgets to build custom image cropping experience.

 The plugin is working with files to avoid passing large amount of data through method channels.
 Files are stored in cache folders of iOS and Android.
-Thus if there is a need to save actual croped image, ensure to copy the file to other location.
+Thus if there is a need to save actual cropped image, ensure to copy the file to other location.

 All of the computation intensive work is done off a main thread via dispatch queues on iOS and cache thread pool on Android.